Oluwasetemi/school_of_engineering_v4/slides.md

     class=" bg-white text-black font-normal p-4 rounded max-w-xs absolute top-20 left-1/2 transform -translate-x-1/2 shadow-lg"
   >
     <p>
       In 1914, Southern Nigeria was joined with the Northern Nigeria Protectorate to form the single colony of Nigeria.
-Hit <kbd>esc</kbd> or click outside this box to close me.
+Hit `esc` or click outside this box to close me.
     </p>
   </div>
 </main>